Industry Metrics for the Seniors Housing & Care Property Market

 How is occupancy tracked, and what are the property market occupancy trends?

 After seeing general declines during the economic downturn of 2007–2009, occupancy trends across the various seniors housing and care property types have been somewhat mixed in recent quarters.
 Since occupancy trends for senior housing and care properties change over time, investors should seek out the most recent information available, such as that available through the NIC MAP Data & Analysis Service.
 Longer-term trends in the industry indicate relatively stable occupancy for the higher levels of acuity where care is the predominant concern (i.e., assisted living and nursing care), and a closer correlation to general economic factors where lifestyle is the predominant concern (independent living).
 Occupancies for senior housing and care are relatively stable and have ranged only three to five percentage points throughout various economic cycles.
 Occupancy is commonly tracked by total units in independent living and assisted living properties, and by actual beds in nursing care properties, where shared units are prevalent.
-Further occupancy trend information for independent living, assisted living, nursing care, and continuing care retirement community (CCRC) properties can be found in the respective sections of the NIC Investment Guide, Second Edition.
+Further occupancy trend information for independent living, assisted living, nursing care, and continuing care retirement community (CCRC) properties can be found in the respective sections of the NIC Investment Guide, Fourth Edition.

 What are the revenue models, payer types, and payment risk?